ccassar/raft/app/README.md

 ## Test Application

-The source in this application is a simple skeleton showing basic features of the raft package in action.
+This application is a simple skeleton showing basic features of the raft package in action.

-Applications running in a cluster will all see a single version of a distributed log and can each contribute to that log.
-The distributed log is dumped to stdout.
+Applications running in a cluster will all see a single version of a distributed log dumped to stdout and can each contribute to that log.
 The dummy messages include the originating node and a UUID.

-In order to run one instance in the application cluster, with debug/logging written to file, you might invoke as
+In order to run one instance in the application cluster, with debug/logging written to file, you might invoke the application as follows:
-follows:

 ```
 ./app -config=app.json  -localNode=2 -zapFile=/tmp/log -debug